confidencewoman/site/prologue-2-mayke.md

 “Aha,” Amaranth said.
 “Busted.”

 “For what it’s worth, I was hoping I was wrong.”
 The singer leaned back and sighed.
-They finished their aizan in one slug.
+She finished her aizan in one slug.
 “Thanks for the drinks anyhow.”

 “Well, hey, good news, you’re close, but you’re still a little bit wrong.
 Wanna talk to enough money to get you out of this swamp for good, instead?”